juliushaertl/nextcloud-docker-dev/README.md

 ## Collabora

 - Make sure to have the collabora hostname setup in your /etc/hosts file: `127.0.0.1 collabora.local`
-- If using SSL: set `'overwriteprotocol' => 'https'` to make sure proper URLs are handed over to collabora
 - Start the Collabora Online server in addition to your other containers `docker-compose up -d collabora`
 - Make sure you have the richdocuments app cloned to your apps-extra directory and built the frontend code of the app with `npm ci && npm run build`
-- Enable the app and configure `collabora.local` in the Collabora settings inside of Nextcloud
+- Enable the app and configure `collabora.local` in the Collabora settings inside of Nextcloud or run `./scripts/enable-collabora`

 ## Antivirus